ccouzens/regex_tutorial/README.md

 ## What are they good for?

-Most things regular searching is good for, plus more!
+Most things standard searching is good for, plus more!

 ### Finding lines in a file